 *Screen shot from a real Slack chat

-Soapbox is a platform we recently started using to help organize content and action items for team meetings and one-on-one catch-ups.
-You can connect Soapbox to your calendar so that everything is in sync and to Slack so that your team is notified of upcoming meetings and action steps, so that it’s easy for them to share agenda items directly from Slack.
-Coach Katie is our Soapbox champion and says, “I like to use it as a platform for team meeting planning and discussion.
-The app allows you to organize and prioritize so make sure you’re addressing the most important things first.”
+Soapbox is a platform we recently started using to organize content and action items for team meetings and one-on-one catch-ups.
+You can connect Soapbox to your calendar so that everything is in sync.
+You can also connect it to Slack so your team is notified of upcoming meetings and action steps.
+This makes it easy for them to share agenda items directly from Slack.

 Video is your best friend.